Fatuma03/CareerFlow/README.md

 | PUT | `/applications/{id}` | Update an existing application |
 | DELETE | `/applications/{id}` | Delete an application |

-Method
-→ what kind of HTTP request?
-Endpoint
-→ where is the request sent?
-Purpose
-→ what does it do?

 ## Running Locally

 ### Prerequisites

 Make sure you have installed:

 - Java